haleslab/haleslab.github.io/people.md

 James has developed a great repertoire of techniques and is instrumental in keeping the lab up and running.

+### Jonathan P. Giuliano

+Jon is a volunteer Emory undergraduate student majoring in neuroscience and behavioral biology.

+### Ahmad Zeineddin

+Ahmad is a volunteer medical student from the International American University in Saint Lucia.

 ## **Collaborators**